Ryu–Takayanagi conjecture

-Shinsei Ryu and Tadashi Takayanagi published 2006 a conjecture within holography that posits a quantitative relationship between the entanglement entropy of a conformal field theory and the geometry of an associated anti-de Sitter spacetime.
+In 2006, Shinsei Ryu and Tadashi Takayanagi proposed a conjecture within holography (an approach to quantum gravity) that posits a quantitative relationship between the entanglement entropy of a conformal field theory and the geometry of an associated anti-de Sitter spacetime.
 The formula characterizes "holographic screens" in the bulk; that is, it specifies which regions of the bulk geometry are "responsible to particular information in the dual CFT".

 The authors were awarded the 2015 Breakthrough Prize in Fundamental Physics for "fundamental ideas about entropy in quantum field theory and quantum gravity", and awarded the 2024 Dirac Medal of the ICTP for "their insights on quantum entropy in quantum gravity and quantum field theories".
-The formula was generalized to a covariant form in 2007.
+The formula was generalized to a covariant form in 2007, and to mixed states in 2019.

 Motivation

 The thermodynamics of black holes suggests certain relationships between the entropy of black holes and their geometry.
 Specifically, the Bekenstein–Hawking area formula conjectures that the entropy of a black hole is proportional to its surface area: